hphelion/documentation/moonshot/manage.backup-process.md

     35 Compute running
     root@blrcdl11:~#

-Use the following basic steps to backup an HP Cloud OS for Moonshot Management Host running on a KVM hypervisor.
+Use the following basic steps to backup an HP Helion Cloud OS for Moonshot Management Host running on a KVM hypervisor.

 1. Log in as root to the guest system hosting the KVM hypervisor.
 2. Create a mount point **/bkup** which has a mounted partition that is not part of the logical group that hosts the virtual machine images.